 I was never one to keep a diary.
-I mean, I had notebooks that I would get out when I was feeling a lot of things all at once, but nothing consistent at all.
+I mean, I had notebooks that I would get out when I was feeling a lot of things all at once, but nothing consistent.

 I’m extremely internal with most everything, but I’m also really good about letting out whatever I need to so I never felt like I needed much assistance in the thinking and processing parts of my life.
 I was very wrong.
 I never realized how much journaling can help you process and get things out before letting out things you may want to take back later.
 It’s a tool that could be utilized by so many of us to help improve our sanity within the chaos of simply trying to live and move forward in life.

-Journaling is not reserved for those of us who have a lot of free time or time for slow mornings or energy for thoughtful nights.
+I had to realize that Journaling is not reserved for those of us who have a lot of free time.

 HOW I JOURNAL